firststatepediatrics/firststatepediatrics.github.io/info-covid-19.md

 bodyclass: sub-page
 title: COVID-19 Information
 ---
+**MARCH 23, 2020**

+The COVID-19 pandemic is teaching us many lessons.
+Our priority remains the wellness and safety of our patents and staff.
+Social distancing will help "flatten the curve" of this pandemic and we salute your dedication to this mission.
+The AAP is recommending that children social distance and avoid playgrounds and playdates.
+We also want you to know we are still here for you and we are following these guidelines in the office:

+- We are staying in communication with health leaders in our state by attending teleconferences.
+We are following current recommendations to limit exposure to any illnesses while in our offices.
+- For in-person visits we require that ALL families call when they arrive in the parking lot to see if they can come into the building.
+Please let us know before coming in if you have known exposure to the COVID-19 virus or if you or anyone with you is not feeling well, or has a cough or fever.
+- We are limiting the number of families in each office at one time.
+Families are not allowed to wait in the waiting room.
+We will arrive your child and perform registration via the phone from the parking lot.
+Please do not bring guests or siblings with any symptoms of illness with you when you come for a Well Child appointment.
+- We are seeing patients int both offices for Well Child Checkup and vaccine appointments during the morning office hours.
+We are wearing appropriate masks and gloves at all times.
+We are not seeing any children in the office with illnesses until the Well visits are completed.
+- We are offering car-side in-person Sick Child appointments with the doctors (weather allowing) by appointment.
+We are also seeing patients inside for low risk Sick Child appointments but you will be ushered directly back into an examination room.
+- We are now offering remote Telemedicine appointments for Sick Child care only - not Well Child care at this time.
+Please see our new link on the webpage.
+Telemedicine appointments can be scheduled by calling the office.
+Several insurances including Highmark of Delaware, Aetna and Cigna are waiving co-pays and out-of-pocket deductible payments ("member cost sharing") for Telemedicine visits due to the pandemic.
+- The nurses and doctors will be wearing gloves, masks, and eye protection.
+We are not working if we have any symptoms of illness or unprotected exposure to COVID-19.
+We are also social distancing when not in the office.

+We are very grateful for your understanding and cooperation.
+Please contact us for any concerns about your children.
+Thank you.

 **MARCH 14, 2020**
 ## A MEMO REGARDING COVID-19 FROM YOUR DOCTORS AT FIRST STATE PEDIATRICS